 Come to Negotiations Prepared

 If you’re planning on negotiating with the seller for repairs or credits related to the sale of the home, it’s important that you come to the table with facts and figures.
 Your first tool related to this is your home inspection report.
 The second tool will be quotes from contractors.
+One of the services ARTI Home Inspections offers is to have Repair Estimates added to your home inspection report.
+This can save you valuable time and the hassle of having multiple contractors out.
 When you’ve identified any damages or issues that need repair, or appliances that need replacing, have the estimated cost of repair and replacement ready so that you know exactly what you’re asking for.

 When asking for repairs or credits related to the property inspection, don’t ask for too much.
-In reality, the seller is looking to make a profit off of their home, and will likely be receptive to reasonable requests for repairs and credits.
-However, if you blow an issue out of proportion, or ask for far too much for a minimal repair, they’ll be less likely to close the sale with you.
+In reality, the seller is looking to make a profit off of their home.
+They will likely be receptive to reasonable requests for repairs and credits.
+However, if you blow an issue out of proportion or ask for far too much for a minimal repair, they’ll be less likely to close the sale with you.

 Ask For Credits